zhengxiaoUVic/rmBayes/README.md

 condition means, with each method based on different sets of priors.
-The emphasis is on the calculation of intervals that remove the between-subjects variability that is a nuisance in within-subjects designs proposed in Loftus and Masson (1994), the Bayesian analog proposed in Nathoo, Kilshaw, and Masson (2018), and the adaptation presented in Heck (2019).
+The emphasis is on the calculation of intervals that remove the between-subjects variability that is a nuisance in within-subjects designs, as proposed in Loftus and Masson (1994), the Bayesian analog proposed in Nathoo, Kilshaw, and Masson (2018), and the adaptation presented in Heck (2019).